-The Foreign Trade Antitrust Improvements Act ("FTAIA") limits the reach of the antitrust laws with regard to foreign commerce.
-Under the FTAIA, which does not apply to interstate or import commerce, only foreign conduct that has a "direct, substantial and reasonably foreseeable" effect on U.S. commerce with foreign nations may be prosecuted.
+The Foreign Trade Antitrust Improvements Act ("FTAIA") limits the reach of antitrust laws with regard to foreign commerce.
+Under the FTAIA, only foreign conduct that has a "direct, substantial and reasonably foreseeable" effect on U.S. commerce with foreign nations may be prosecuted.
 However, U.S. courts have not settled the meaning of "direct, substantial, and reasonably foreseeable".
-There also remains some question as to whether the FTAIA applies with the same force to criminal actions as to civil actions.
+Some courts require the domestic effects to be an immediate consequence of the defendant's activity, while others only require a reasonably proximate causal nexus between the alleged conduct and the domestic effects.
+There also remains some question as to whether the FTAIA applies with the same force to civil actions as to criminal actions.